 2. Pregnancy-Related Musculoskeletal Pain

 Pregnancy can cause back, hip, and pelvic pain due to hormonal changes and weight gain.
-Physiotherapy provides pain relief through manual therapy, exercises, and posture education.
-According to the NIH, 50-70% of pregnant women report back pain (NIH – Pregnancy and Musculoskeletal Pain).
+Physiotherapy provides pain relief through targeted exercises and posture education.
+According to the NIH, 50-70% of pregnant women report back pain.

 Possible Treatments: